dwarvesf/playbook/engineering/ios.md

 - **Distribution provisioning profile:** There are three different ways of distribution, each for a different use case.
 Each distribution profile is linked to a distribution certificate, and will be invalid when the certificate expires.
   - **Ad-Hoc:** Just like development profiles, it contains a whitelist of devices the app can be installed to.
 This type of profile can be used for beta testing on 100 devices per year.
 For a smoother experience and up to 1000 distinct users, you can use Apple's newly acquired [TestFlight][testflight] service.
 Supertop offers a good [summary of its advantages and issues][testflight-discussion].
-  - **App Store:** This profile has no list of allowed devices, as anyone can install it through Apple's official distribution channel.
-This profile is required for all App Store releases.
+  - **App store:** This profile has no list of allowed devices, as anyone can install it through Apple's official distribution channel.
+This profile is required for all App store releases.
-  - **Enterprise:** Just like App Store, there is no device whitelist, and the app can be installed by anyone with access to the enterprise's internal "app store", which can be just a website with links.
+  - **Enterprise:** Just like App store, there is no device whitelist, and the app can be installed by anyone with access to the enterprise's internal "app store", which can be just a website with links.
 This profile is available only on Enterprise accounts.

 [jared-sinclair-signing-tips]: http://blog.jaredsinclair.com/post/116436789850/
 [testflight]: https://developer.apple.com/testflight/